 Palliative Care is specialized medical care and advanced care planning for people facing a chronic/serious illness.
 Care focuses on providing relief from the stresses and symptoms of an illness.
 The goal is to enhance and improve quality of life for both the patient and family.

 Palliative Care is provided by a specially-trained team of experienced medical professionals, including: doctors, nurses and other specialists who work together partnering with patient’s primary providers to provide an extra layer of support.
 Palliative Care is appropriate at any age and stage of a serious illness, and may be provided along with curative treatments.

 What is Community Care Choices?

-Community Care Choices is a Palliative Care Program that provides compassionate care to patients with serious illnesses through symptom management, education and support.
+Community Care Choices is a community based program that provides compassionate care to patients with serious illnesses through symptom management, education and support.

 Our specially trained staff in collaboration with our patient and their physician will develop an individualized care plan to provide comfort and pain and symptom management to improve quality of life.
 Through Community Care Choices, a patient’s physician will continue to manage care in partnership with our staff.
 Our team also provides education, support and other community resources.

 - Manage symptoms such as nausea, pain, anxiety, depression, fatigue, anorexia (loss of appetite) and shortness of breath